skyssolutions/lynxchan/src/be/Readme.txt

 bcrypt
 nodemailer
 Latest version of all them.
+A package.json file is included, so you can install all of them by just running 'npm install' on this directory.

+---APPLICATION USAGE---
 boot.js is the main file, run it using io.js to start the system.
 Keep in mind that if you ran setup.sh, you can just run the lynxchan command or start the lynxchan service.
 It accepts the following arguments:
 --debug, -d: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
 It will also cause most errors to crash.
 --reload, -r: will rebuild all pages on boot.
 --no-daemon, -nd: will not start listening.
 For rebuilding pages while having a server running.
+--create-root, -cr will create a new account with the root role.
+Require the use of the login and password parameters.
+--login, -l, informs a login.
+--password, -p, informs a password.

+Arguments that are meant to inform values should be used in the following manner:
+<argument> <value>

+---DIRECTORIES STRUCTURE---
 The json api files will be stored on the api directory and acessed by the same subdomain. api.domain/function will use the file api/function.js.
 The form api for support of users without js because they are retarded tin foilers are in the form directory and are accessed using domain/function.js.
 The engine directory will hold all scripts that provide functionality but are not to be accessed directly.